ZoiDiama/Plots-for-Eurostat-data-with-R/README.md

 Inspired by this experience, I decided to further enhance my skills by recreating some of the visuals using R for my personal archive.
 My goal was to reacreate the exact same visual or in same cases I created new ones.
 Exploring various visualization techniques, I gained valuable insights into effectively utilizing R to create a diverse range of data visualizations.
 All the data used in the project are freely accessible to the public.

-In this post, I present ten of these compelling graphs accompanied by the R code.
+In this post, I present ten of the graphs accompanied by the R code.
 Thank you for taking the time to explore my work.